About LeRoy Collins

 The LeRoy Collins Public Ethics Academy is privileged to bear the name of LeRoy Collins, one of Florida’s greatest governors who led from 1955 to 1960 and was the first leader of a Southern state to voice support for de-segregation and civil rights.
 The naming is a result of the $500,000 endowment from the former Collins Center for Public Policy in Miami.
-In addition to naming the Public Ethics Academy, which lives within the College for Design and Social Inquiry under the School of Public Administration, the annual interest from the endowment corpus is used to fund student scholarships, awarded as a result of essay submissions that cover the life and leadership of Governor Collins.
+In addition to naming the Public Ethics Academy, which lives within the Dorothy F. Schmidt College of Arts and Letters under the School of Public Administration, the annual interest from the endowment corpus is used to fund student scholarships, awarded as a result of essay submissions that cover the life and leadership of Governor Collins.

 “It was my grandfather’s steadfast conviction with respect for others and a moral courage guided by the truth and by his conscience that helped define his leadership,” said LeRoy Collins III, Governor Collins’s grandson and Collins Center board member.